 Mount Baker North Ridge Climb Itinerary

-From the office, we will carpool to the North Side of Mount Baker and park at the Heliotrope Ridge Trailhead.
+We will drive to the North Side of Mount Baker and park at the Heliotrope Ridge Trailhead.
 This is a well graded trail that provides quick access to a spectacular alpine wonderland.
-We’ll hike to a camp in close proximity to the ice climbing near the Coleman Glacier at 5000’.
-This is a relatively easy move of approximately 2000 vertical feet and requires roughly 2-3 hours of travel time to reach camp.
-Often there is plenty of time that evening to practice ice climbing on the vertical seracs of the Coleman Glacier.
+We’ll hike to our camp site near the Coleman Glacier at 5,000’.
+Once on trail, this is a relatively easy move of approximately 2,000 vertical feet.
+Often there is time that evening to practice ice climbing on the vertical seracs of the Coleman Glacier.

 This is a half day of ice climbing on the steep ice of the lower Coleman Glacier.
 Emphasis will be placed on efficient climbing technique on 60 – 70 degree ice walls with the use of two ice tools.
 Building on the skills from the previous day, climbers will get a chance to belay each other and practice getting lowered down ice climbs, in addition to rappeling a steep ice cliff.
 All of these skills help translate into success on the North Ridge Climb.
 After climbing we return to camp and move all of our equipment 1500’ further up the mountain to a camp higher on the Coleman Glacier.
 This is a short move, but greatly reduces the overall effort of the summit day